ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 * [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-install-ibmcloud-cli) installed locally.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/){:external} installed locally.
 * A Kubernetes cluster such as an [{{site.data.keyword.containerlong}} cluster](https://cloud.ibm.com/kubernetes/catalog/cluster){:external}.
-* A toolchain that contains both a repo tool integration (such as the GitHub tool integration) that contains your Tekton pipeline code and a {{site.data.keyword.deliverypipeline}} Private Worker tool integration that references your Kubernetes cluster.
+* A toolchain that contains the following tool integrations:

+  * A repo tool integration (such as the GitHub tool integration) that contains your Tekton pipeline code, including a Tekton yaml file.
+For more information about getting started with Tekton pipelines, see [Tekton Pipelines](https://github.com/tektoncd/pipeline/tree/v0.8.0/docs#tekton-pipelines){:external}.
+  * A {{site.data.keyword.deliverypipeline}} Private Worker tool integration that references your Kubernetes cluster.
+For more information about private workers, see [Installing Delivery Pipeline Private Workers](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers).

 ## Creating a {{site.data.keyword.deliverypipeline}} for Tekton
 {: #create_tekton_pipeline}